 I don't want to get too off-topic, but for Downton Abbey fans, Jane Asten's World at www.janeaustensworld.wordpress.com, has an interesting, balanced, and fairly comprehensive post on the history, traditions, attire, etc. of fox hunting here.

 |Men's dress boots with brown cuffed hunt tops and outer tabs|

-Black dress boots with brown cuffs are worn at a formal hunt by male members who have been awarded "Colors," and in modern times, a female Master or Huntsman.
+Black dress boots with brown cuffs are traditionally worn at a formal hunt by male members of the club who have been awarded their "Colors," and in modern times, a female Master or Huntsman.
 Colors are considered an honor, awarded by the Master of Foxhounds (MFH) at his discretion.
 For long-standing members of a hunt, wearing Colors means one has earned the privilege of wearing the club's color on one's jacket collar, club insignia on one's buttons, and certain other attire.